Gary Miller (footballer)

-Gary Miller (born 15 April 1987) is a Scottish footballer who plays as a defensive midfielder or defender, currently playing for East Kilbride.
-He has previously played for Livingston, Ross County, St Johnstone, Partick Thistle, Plymouth Argyle and Carlisle United, as well as Ayr United on loan.
+Gary Miller (born 15 April 1987) is a Scottish former footballer who is currently Head of Youth Development at Alloa Athletic.

+During his playing career spanning over two decades, Miller played as a defensive midfielder or defender.
+He appeared for a number of clubs across Scotland and England, including Livingston, Ayr United (loan), Ross County, St Johnstone, Partick Thistle, Plymouth Argyle, Carlisle United, Falkirk, East Kilbride and St Cadoc's.

 Career

 Livingston

 Miller began his career at Livingston, making his debut a substitute on 29 October 2005, in a 1–1 draw away to Falkirk.
 He made 40 league appearances for Livingston during his six-year spell at the club.

 On 31 August 2006, Miller moved on loan to Ayr United, where he scored his first career goal on his debut away to Forfar Athletic.
 He then spent the 2007–08 season on loan at Ross County, helping the club win the Second Division title.

 Ross County

 On 2 June 2009, Miller returned to Ross County, this time on a permanent basis.
 In his first season, the club reached the Scottish Cup Final, where Miller played the full ninety minutes, however it ended in defeat as Ross County lost 3–0 to Dundee United at Hampden.

 In Miller's second season at Ross County, the club won the 2010–11 Scottish Challenge Cup, with a 2–0 victory against Queen of the South at McDiarmid Park.
 The following season, he helped Ross County win the 2011–12 Scottish First Division and promotion to the Scottish Premier League.